 What if you relapse again?

 Many people who tried to quit smoking for the first time have had relapses.
 This is nothing new.
+Read for example our recent post on smoking in Greece and how Greeks kill their children slowly.
 The most important thing whenever you want to achieve anything at all in life is to try again.
 There are different reasons why you might fall back into smoking but when that happens take the time to properly analyze the situation.
 Ask yourself what got you into it again, what emotions and circumstances made you start smoking back.
 Learn from it and come up with a strategy that will help you not to relapse again.
 Set yourself a new “quit date” and try again.

 Enjoyed this article?
 Click Here to for further advise and support.